May 4, 2021

 ERP was designed to serve as a single source of truth, but to realize its full potential, it needs to be connected with other business apps.
 ERP integration is a much more complex and demanding transformation than it seems, but if relying on this integration guide and supported by an experienced IT team, your company can carry it out successfully, cost-efficiently, and without major setbacks.

-Learn why a data migration strategy is a must and how to set it up in 6 steps.
+In this article, we explore why a data migration strategy is a must and how to set it up in six steps.

 Learn the difference between CRM and ERP systems and find out whether your business needs a CRM, an ERP, or both.